Offline Meta-Reinforcement Learning with Online Self-Supervision: Experiments

+Even \emph{before} the online phase, our method is competitive with BOReL and MACAW as a stand-alone offline meta-RL method, outperforming them after just the offline phase in 4 of the 6 domains.
+This large performance differences may be because these prior methods were developed assuming orders of more magnitude more offline data than in our experiments (see~\Cref{appsec:suboptimal-data} for further discussion).
+When self-supervised training is included, we see that \mabbr significantly improves over the performance of BOReL on all 6 tasks and significantly improves over MACAW on 5 of the 6 tasks, including the \pybullet environment, which is by far the most challenging and exhibits the most variability between tasks.
+In this domain, we also see the largest gains from the AWAC actor update, in contrast to the actor ablation (blue), which uses a PEARL-style update, indicating that properly handling the offline phase is important for good performance.

+In conclusion, only our method attains generalization performance close to the oracle upper bound on all six tasks, indicating that self-supervised online fine-tuning is highly effective for mitigating distributional shift in meta-RL, whereas without it offline meta-RL generally does not exceed the performance of a meta-imitation learning baseline.

-\paragraph{Visualizing the distribution shift.} We also investigate if the self-supervised training helps specifically because it mitigates a distribution shift caused by the exploration policy.
-To investigate this, we visualize the trajectories of the learned policy both before and after the self-supervised phase for the \ant task in \Cref{fig:offline-vs-online-trajectories}.
+\paragraph{Visualizing the distribution shift.} Lastly, we further study if self-supervised training helps specifically because it mitigates a distribution shift caused by the exploration policy.
+We visualize the trajectories of the learned policy both before and after the self-supervised phase for the \ant task in \Cref{fig:offline-vs-online-trajectories}.
 For each plot, we show trajectories from the policy $\policy(\ba \mid \bs, \bz)$ when the encoder $\enc(\bz \mid \bh)$ is conditioned on histories from either the offline dataset ($\bh_\text{offline}$) or from the learned exploration policy ($\bh_\text{online}$).
 Since the same policy is evaluated, differences between the resulting trajectories represent the distribution shift caused by using history from the learned exploration policy rather than from the offline dataset.